AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeasmodal.md

 <br />

 ## Event Notifications
-When `executeAsModal` is active, then Photoshop event notifications are silenced similar to when an action is run from the actions panel.
+When `executeAsModal` is active (and not set to [interactive](#interactive-mode)), then Photoshop event notifications are silenced similar to when an action is run from the actions panel.

 This means that other plugins cannot listen for batchPlay commands that are executed while the modal scope is active.

 Plugins can register for notifications related to starting and ending a modal JavaScript scope by registering for the following events:
-* "modalJavaScriptScopeEnter"
+* `"modalJavaScriptScopeEnter"`
-* "modalJavaScriptScopeExit"
+* `"modalJavaScriptScopeExit"`

 <br />